SignLLM: Sign Languages Production Large Language Models

 We sincerely appreciate the previous work, open source tools, and researchers for underserved populations.
 We stand on the shoulders of their work to achieve further achievements.
 Readers can learn how we utilize and improve previous work through our citations.

-Additionally, we have noticed spontaneous promotion from over thirty marketing media outlets or individual accounts working for us, but they may have some misconceptions or exaggerations about our model.
+Additionally, we have noticed spontaneous promotion from over 80-120 marketing media outlets or individual accounts working for us, but they may have some misconceptions or exaggerations about our model.
 Our model takes input text or prompts to generate videos of sign language pose in various languages.
-Certain conditions need to be input into the model for further processing to obtain the final videos, so we need to work even harder to strengthen the end-to-end capabilities (ie, the pose video output from the model needs to be processed to achieve the effect of real people, and we never said that we could export real people directly).
+Certain conditions need to be input into the model for further processing to obtain the final videos, so we need to work even harder to strengthen the end-to-end capabilities (ie, the pose video output from the model needs to be processed to achieve the effect of real people, and we not said that we could export real people directly).

 Contact